magnetikonline/css-animation-event/README.md

 ## Usage
 [CSSAnimEvent](cssanimevent.js) manages the above situation in a different way, relying on the fact that CSS3 transitions by design fall back gracefully with unsupported browsers handling element CSS property changes as instant, with a zero transition time.

-Methods `CSSAnimEvent.onAnimationEnd(el,endHandler)` and `CSSAnimEvent.onTransitionEnd(el,endHandler)` simply mimic this behaviour by instantly calling the given `endHandler` for browsers that don't provide animation and/or transition support.
+Methods `onAnimationEnd(element,handler)` and `onTransitionEnd(element,handler)` simply mimic this behaviour by instantaneously calling the given `handler` for browsers that don't provide animation and/or transition support.

 Rewriting the above JavaScript example we can now do: